kartosis/kartosis.github.io/index.md

 author_profile: true
 ---

 I am a recent **Master's graduate** from The Ohio State University.
-In my time there, I worked on embedded systems, automated driving systems, fault diagnosis, statistical learning, and advanced robotics.
+In my time there, I worked on embedded systems, automated driving systems, fault diagnosis, statistical learning, and advanced robotics problems.
 My research interests lie in the areas of probabilistic modelling, control engineering, motion planning, & efficient computational techniques for mobile robotics.
 I am currently on the job market for full time automotive & robotics software positions starting fall of 2025.

 I am currently working on:
 - State estimation and motion planning in automated vehicles using variational state-space Gaussian processes.